DataScienceWithAbinash/Web-Application-For-Complaint/README.md

 ## Step-wise solution:

 Step 1:
-Copy all the files to the ‘C’ drive in a well-arranged manner
+Create a folder in c drive and Copy all the files to that folder.

 Step 2:
 Open file “init_db.py “in PyCharm, right-click and run which will automatically create a database “mydb.db”